sakshambhatla/CSC547-Container-VM-Comparison/README.md

 startupVM.sh : Script for startup up VM, noting the time taken, and shutting it down repeatedly.

-startupDocker.sh : Script for startup up emoty container, noting the time taken, and shutting it down repeatedly.
+startupDocker.sh : Script for startup up empty container, noting the time taken, and shutting it down repeatedly.

+Stream : Benchmark for memory bandwidth.
+Run "make" to run test.